 OptiVLM Carrier Web System Configuration

-After the WAR file is deployed following instructions in the previous steps, the following will indicate additional configurations that need to be defined.
+After the WAR file is deployed following the instructions in the previous steps, the following will indicate additional configurations that need to be defined.

-Data source installation: OptiVLM Carrier Web supports two types of data source connection: JDBC data source connection and JNDI connection.
-JDBC is the default and used for a simple connection.
+Data source installation: OptiVLM Carrier Web supports two types of data source connection JDBC data source connection and JNDI connection.
+JDBC is the default and is used for a simple connection.
 JNDI is the more secure and recommended method.
 The following section will cover each separately (section 1.1 for JDBC data source connection configuration and section 1.2 for JNDI data source connection configuration):

 JDBC connection is the default data source connection method.
-It requires configuration updates to multiple files under OptiVLM Carrier Web deployment folder:
+It requires configuration updates to multiple files under the OptiVLM Carrier Web deployment folder:

-OptiVLM Carrier Web uses a CarrierWeb.properties file located at <application-path>\WEB-INF\classes to specify connection to database.
-You will need to update the “url”, “username”, “schema” and “password” of each to match your environment.
+OptiVLM Carrier Web uses a CarrierWeb.properties file located at <application-path>\WEB-INF\classes to specify the connection to the database.
+You will need to update the “URL”, “username”, “schema” and “password” of each to match your environment.

-Here is an example for oracle:
+Here is an example for Oracle:

 database.driverClassName=oracle.jdbc.driver.OracleDriver